mabyre/MFC-CPlusPlus-StarterKit/README.md

 - Clone the repo
 - Open the solution: MFC-CPlusPlus-StarterKit\MFCStarterKit/MFCStarterKit.sln
 - Verify compilation and generation
-- Before you run execute: MFC-CPlusPlus-StarterKit\TraceReporter
+- Before you run, execute: MFC-CPlusPlus-StarterKit\TraceReporter to see traces

 You can obtain this: